2017 Spring Institute Public Program

 The day concludes with a poster session where Research Assistants and other research collective members will present research outputs in a number of posters and multi-media displays.
 Light refreshments will be served while attendees browse and ask further questions about the project’s many different areas of research.

 *** The Spring Institute public day is free and open to the public and all are welcome to attend any or all of the sessions on Friday, April 28, 2017.

 Venue: Student Union Building, Michele Pujol Conference Room, University of Victoria.

 Pay parking (blue areas) is in effect.

 *** Landscapes of Injustice will be chartering a bus to help facilitate attendance of members of the community from Vancouver and the lower Mainland.

 The bus will depart the Nikkei National Museum approximately 9:15 am on Friday, April 28 boarding the 11 am ferry arriving at the University of Victoria approximately 1:15 pm.

 After the poster session, the bus will depart the University of Victoria at 5:30 pm, boarding the 7 pm ferry arriving back at the Nikkei National Museum at approximately 9:30 pm.

 Pre-registration is required for the bus.

-Cost is $50 per passenger, includes round trip bus passage, ferry fares and a bento dinner on return trip.
+Cost is $35 per passenger, includes round trip bus passage and ferry fares.
+Optional bento dinner available ($12) on return trip.
 On the trip over, lunch on the ferry is on own.